 With the death metal trend in full swing, the American office of Roadrunner signed the band to its Roadracer imprint and issued the band's first full-length in 1991.
 Smilowski was recruited six weeks before the recording (original drummer Neal Boback had left) and would last a short time before departing.
-The band would venture outside USA and into Canada in support of the album.
+The band would venture outside the USA and into Canada in support of the album.
 A string of shows arranged by Necrosis/Cryptopsy would lead to prolonged bad blood between the bands.
-Roadrunner would soon drop the band - apparently sales were below 30,000 units - and the band would fill time by allowing Spain's Repulse Records issue its demos on disc.
+Roadrunner would soon drop the band - apparently sales were below 30,000 units - and the band would fill time by allowing Spain's Repulse Records to issue its demos on disc.
 Stepping On Angels...
 Before Dawn also featured a couple of live songs.
 The band's new promotional demo would showcase a more complex sound that would not find favour with many labels.
-Immolation was now managed by Chris Forbes of Metal-core Distribution.
+Chris Forbes of Metal-core Distribution now managed Immolation.

 The band had signed with Metal Blade in mid-1995.
-After releasing several albums for Metal Blade and touring with label-mates Cannibal Corpse and Six Feet Under, the quintet would be dropped again and would find a home base in France's Listenable Records.
-The albums would be licensed in America by Olympic Recordings.
+After releasing several albums for Metal Blade and touring with label-mates Cannibal Corpse and Six Feet Under, the quintet would be dropped again in late 2001 and would find a home base in France's Listenable Records.
+Olympic Recordings would licence the albums in America.
 A video was also issued in 2004.
-The band was booked at the Maryland Death Fest in mid-2005.
+The band was booked at the Maryland Death Fest in mid-2005 where it headlined over General Surgery, Birdflesh and Regurgitate.
 Prior to the release of its new album Shadows In The Light, the band would issue an EP called Hope And Horror through Listenable Records.
 The band signed a worldwide contract with Nuclear Blast Records in 2009 following its work with the likes of Listenable and Roadrunner Records.
 The band's next album was due to be released in early 2010.
 Immolation picked Majesty And Decay as the title for its eighth full-length album.
 Majesty And Decay was released on March 9th in North America through Nuclear Blast Records.
 The band was touring with Nile in January and February.
 Immolation and Krisiun joined for a four-week European Sounds Of Extreme Tour 2011 in November.
 In the meantime, the band announced a second headlining trek in support of its Majesty And Decay album.
 Support on the October tour would come from Jungle Rot and Gigan.
 Immolation had a new EP to end 2011.
 Scion A/V Presents: Immolation Providence EP was available as a free download at www.scionav.com.
-The EP was also be available for free in CD and vinyl formats at concerts during the Immolation North American tour 2011 and at Scion partner retail locations.
+The EP was also available for free in CD and vinyl formats at concerts during the Immolation North American tour 2011 and at Scion partner retail locations.
 In July of 2012, Incantation and Immolation were playing a series of shows in Brazil featuring local openers.
-The band opened for Cannibal Corpse and Napam Death in 2013.
+The band opened for Cannibal Corpse and Napalm Death in 2013.
 Death metal band Immolation, white supremacist rock act MOD, grinders Agathocles, Soothsayer and others were part of the line-up for Obscene Extreme America 2015 that August in Montreal, Canada.
-The festival had begun in the Czech Republic in 1999.
+The festival began in the Czech Republic in 1999.
 Obscene Extreme America has connected its charity efforts in support of Doctors Without Borders with Immolation and would offer festival attendees a chance to purchase one of 66 limited festival T-shirts designed by the band at a cost of $20 CAD.
 The band released a new album, called Atonement, on February 24th 2017 through Nuclear Blast.
-Alex Bouks was now on guitar.
+It featured the band's older logo on the cover again.
+Its recording was delayed as drummer Steve's ankle had broken in three places requiring healing.
+Alex Bouks, an old friend of the band who had toured with them in support of Dawn Of Possession, was now on guitar.
+Immolation released a new album, entitled Acts Of God, through Nuclear Blast on 18.02.2022.
+The band had pre-issued a song called Apostle.
+Carcass, Immolation and Creeping Death were touring the USA in the spring of 2022.
+Cannibal Corpse, Dark Funeral, Immolation and Black Anvil announced a tour of Canada and the USA that November and December.
+Obituary, Immolation, Blood Incantation and Ingrown were to tour the USA in April 2023.
+The group embarked on the Terrasitic Infestation North American tour with headliners Cattle Decapitation, as well as Sanguisugabogg and Castrator in November and December 2023.

 IMMOLATION - UNHOLY CULT - OLYMPIC/CENTURY MEDIA